PREMATURE EJACULATION AND SUBSTANCE ABUSE

 Men donít start out using narcotics to control ejaculation.

 But those men who are already improperly using any one of a number of narcotics

 (codeine, Percocet, heroin, morphine, methadone, cocaine, cannabis, oxycodone,

 fentanyl, etc) quickly discover that they have better ejaculatory control while

 under the influence of these drugs.
 It is my fear that countless men who

-would have otherwise stopped using narcotics are not able to free themselves of
+would have otherwise not used narcotics are not able to free themselves of

-this always destructive habit because of their desire and need to have better
+this destructive habit because of their desire and need to have better

 is even worse than before they started using the drugs.
 Narcotics create